 - Community Policy 2: Bearsden - Community Policy 3: Bishopbriggs - Community Policy 4: Kirkintilloch, Lenzie and Waterside - Community Policy 5: Lennoxtown, Milton of Campsie, Haughhead and Clachan of Campsie - Community Policy 6: Milngavie - Community Policy 7: Torrance and Baldernock - Community Policy 8: Twechar - 3.7.1.
 The Community Policies set out a detailed development strategy and key priorities for each of the seven community areas.
-This includes the identification of local site-specific designations, land use assets and special qualities within each area for their continued protection or enhancement. - 3.7.2.
+This includes the identification of local site specific designations, land use assets and special qualities within each area for their continued protection or enhancement. - 3.7.2.
 With the exception of identified housing sites and business & employment allocations, the remaining content is a collation of committed projects from various plans, programmes and strategies, including Place Plans, Town Centre Strategies, Green Network Strategy, Open Space Strategy, Local Transport Strategy, Active Travel Strategy and other estates/asset management projects.
 For each of the Community Policies the housing and business land allocations, along with reasonable alternatives identified have been assessed individually.
-This information forms the likely site and land-based environmental impacts on each Community Area through the implementation and delivery of the Plan.
-The overall cumulative impacts have been collated and illustrated for each Community Area (Appendix F).
-Where relevant, community facilities, in the form of cemetery expansions, have also been incorporated into the Community Policy assessments.
+This information forms the likely site and land-based environmental impacts on each Community Area through the implementation and delivery of the Proposed Plan.
+The overall cumulative impacts have been collated and illustrated for each Community Area (Appendix

-- 3.7.3.
+- F).
+Where relevant, community facilities, in the form of cemetery expansions, have also been incorporated into the Community Policy assessments. - 3.7.3.
 For Business and Employment sites, only vacant or partially vacant sites have been included within each Community Policy assessments as they represent the relevant development opportunities within the life of the Plan. - 3.8 Climate Change, Sustainability and Energy Infrastructure (Policy 9) - 3.8.1 The assessment for the policy identified predominantly positive impacts, with some uncertainties identified.
 Through this policy all applicants must ensure that their proposals minimise carbon emissions, contribute towards or impact adaptation measures and address key sustainability requirements.
-Various additions/enhancements to the policy included the requirement for a Sustainability and Energy Statement to be provided by developers; this will ensure greater energy efficiency in relation to developments and ensure the Council can keep track of measures through the Statement. - 3.8.2 Furthermore, the policy requires SES go beyond encouragement and 'must' set out how requirements in relation to climate change mitigation, adaptation and wider sustainability are met.
-This policy supported by the new Building Standards Regulations (anticipated Dec 2022) will further enhance the required set standards for specific types of developments reaching a higher level of sustainability and energy in emissions standards.
-Higher building standards end energy efficiency will play a key role in tackling issues relating to fuel poverty i.e. it is particularly important for low income families that their homes are energy efficient.
-The policy also includes a stronger emphasis on local heat networks with links to the emerging LHEES.
+Various additions/enhancements to the policy included the requirement for a Sustainability and Energy Statement to be provided by developers; this will ensure greater energy efficiency in relation to developments and ensure the Council can keep track of measures through the Statement. - 3.8.2 Furthermore, the policy also goes beyond encouraging more sustainable approaches by setting higher standards as well as a stronger emphasis on local heat networks with links to the emerging LHEES.
 The Policy is anticipated to have a greater impact on the sustainable use of water resources and lead to a more progressive policy in relation to water consumption rates.
 These requirements, along with other elements of this policy in terms of building standards enhancements and efficiencies and tackling fuel poverty, could have a significant impact in relation to Climatic Factors, Water Quality and Population and Human Health, as well as positive impacts to Cultural Heritage, Biodiversity Flora and Fauna and Air Quality.